Maanjiwe nendamowinan: History

 The location of Maanjiwe nendamowinan is where the former North Building once stood, an original campus building which was intended to be temporary yet remained until 2015.
-The university made plans to replace it with something more modern and spacious, and building was partially torn down for Deerfield Hall to be built in 2014 as the first phase of reconstruction.
-Construction continued on the second phase, dubbed the New North Building, until the building as it stands today was capped off in 2018.
+The university made plans to replace it with something more modern and spacious, and the building was partially torn down for Deerfield Hall to be built in 2014 as the first phase of reconstruction.
+Construction continued on the second phase, dubbed the New North Building, until the building as it stands today was capped off in 2018, with an unofficial opening in September of that year.

+Maanjiwe nendamowinan was officially inaugurated on November 22, 2019, in a ceremony attended by then-mayor of Mississauga Bonnie Crombie, chief R. Stacey Laforme of the Mississaugas of the Credit First Nation, and the University of Toronto administration including acting vice-president and UTM principal Ian Orchard, president Meric Gertler, and chancellor Rose Patten.

 Naming

 In 2019, the university began to seek suggestions on an official name for the building, which were reviewed by a "North 2 Naming Committee."
 On August 22, 2019, the university announced that the building would be officially named Maanjiwe nendamowinan after consulting the Mississaugas of the Credit First Nation, the Indigenous tribe whose treaty land is where the University of Toronto now exists.
 The name, which received unanimous approval, means "gathering of minds" in Anishinaabemowin.